-3.1.5.
+3.1.6.
 Serving food, church coffee etc.

 According to information from Norwegian Food Safety Authority there is no indication that the coronavirus is transmitted through food and drink.
 It is the handling, preparation and conditions surrounding the serving that can contribute to increased risk of infection.
 Therefore, sharpened attention to the general infection control measures such as hand hygiene and cleaning of surfaces in the kitchen is required.
+However, if an increasing spread of infection in the population occurs, the necessity of church coffee or other serving in connection with the service should be considered.

-• When preparing and handling food in the church kitchen, only those who prepare the food should have access to the zone in the kitchen where food is prepared/handled.

-- If necessary, a separate pick-up point should be established in the kitchen where those who serve the food can pick it up to deliver.
+- When preparing and handling food in the church kitchen, only those who prepare the food should have access to the zone in the kitchen where food is prepared/handled. - If necessary, a separate pick-up point should be established in the kitchen where those who serve the food can pick it up to deliver.
 These persons should, if possible, not have access to the zone in the kitchen where the food is prepared. - Avoid buffet. - Facilitate for the serving of ready-made portions/pieces, or if necessary, ordered from catering wrapped in plastic or other packaging. - Use suitable equipment such as a sausage pinch or cake shovel when handing out smaller pieces such as sausages in bread/lompe (a potato pancake), buns, rolls, cakes, etc., - Serving coffee and other drinks should take place by one or more people bestowing in cups.
 Avoid self-service with carafe, cans etc. that are touched by members of the congregation in general. - One person should supervise that the distance rules are maintained in any food queue.